 TEFL in Phnom Penh – TESOL in Phnom Penh (Cambodia)

-International TEFL Training Institute in Cambodia is located in the heart of Phnom Penh, allowing course participants easy access to tourist attractions and the business district of the city.
+International TEFL Training Institute in Cambodia is located in Toul Kork, in the center of Phnom Penh, allowing course participants easy access to tourist attractions and the business district of the city.
 The school is approximately 5 km (8 miles) away from Phnom Penh International Airport.
 TEFL certification trainees study in a modern facility equipped with the latest technology.

 Our 120-hour TEFL certification course consists of approximately 100 hours of theory input.
 It comprises everything a teacher needs to know in order to successfully instruct classes: methodology, classroom management, English grammar, phonology, etc.

-The teaching practice takes place in the community.
+The teaching practice takes place at the school.
 Generally, our trainees work with the same students from 8 to 10 hours each week, allowing them to work together for the purpose of improvement.
 Since teaching practice takes place in public places (hospital, police station, city hall, orphanage, immigration office, etc.) most of the time, their student-teaching experience directly benefits the community.

 As with most countries, Cambodian culture is different from that of our trainees.
 Teachers are required to dress a certain way.
 How we used to dress during high school or at college is certainly not desired.
 Women must cover their shoulders.
 Low-cut necklines and very short skirts are not allowed.
 Midriffs must not be visible, even when you lift your arms.
 Open-toed shoes are acceptable.
 Men should wear long pants, a short- or long-sleeved shirt with a collar, and loafers or dress shoes.
 Jeans, sandals and tennis shoes are not acceptable when teaching in front of the public.
 Long hair should be neatly tied into a ponytail.